 Update your models

 When a change is made in SketchUp you can overwrite your model with a new version by exporting the same model from SketchUp again.
-A spinning indicator shows on the file overview when models are loaded.
+A spinning indicator shows in Arkio when models are loaded again.
 When the new version of the model is available a yellow update icon will show above the model in the Arkio scene.
-Clicking this icon with your mouse or VR laser will update that model to the latest version.
+Clicking this icon with your laser or mouse will update that model to the latest version.

 If you don't want to update your existing model or if you want to switch between various design options you can change the file name of the Sketchup models instead of updating your existing model.

 Arkio will keep the old versions of your imported models so you can always revert back when needed.
-You can access all the older models in the import model dialog date dropdown.
+You can access your older imported models in the placement dialog under the date dropdown.

 Arkio to SketchUp

-To import your models from Arkio back to SketchUp you can best open the Scene overview on a Windows version of Arkio and click the export button.
+To load your models from Arkio back to SketchUp you can best open the Scene overview on a Windows version of Arkio and click the export button.
 Once the export is made for SketchUp an export confirmation will be shown.
+You can also export your files from Arkio on your mobile devices via our Arkio Cloud and download the model from cloud.arkio.is

 Known issues/limitations: